-What I’m here to talk about today is what you can accomplish with paid Facebook advertising, and why you might want to give it a try (or take your efforts up a notch).
+What I’m here to talk about today is why you might want to give it a try (or take your efforts up a notch), and what you can accomplish with paid Facebook advertising.

 Musicians, storytellers, and other independent performing artists – this is specifically for you.

 I’ve spent some considerable time over the last seven years or so experimenting with Facebook advertising, and I’m here to say that it can be quite effective in helping us reach more of the right kind of people – and without necessarily costing a ton of money.

 (I’ve spent as little as $5 or $10 at a time.)

 For me, it’s the ability to target very specific groups of people on Facebook, in an environment where they’re looking to be entertained and/or distracted, that makes it such an exciting vehicle for promotion and connection.

 What Can I Do With a Facebook Ad?

 Here are several things you can do with a Facebook ad…

 #1.
 Reach The People Who’ve Liked Your Page

 It used to go without saying that if someone “liked” your page, and you then posted an update, there was a good chance that person would see your update without it costing you a cent.